 Help Reinstate New Jersey Law for Overseas Voters to Vote in State Elections

 DONATE NOW to help us reach and mobilize New Jersey Democrats Abroad!

 New Jersey currently does not allow all overseas voters to vote in state elections, even though overseas voters could vote in state elections before Chris Christie pushed through a change in the law in 2017.Assemblywoman Joann Downey has introduced a bill, NJ A5306, to change the law back--and with your donation you can help get it passed!

 If you're from New Jersey, you can also directly help pass the bill for this campaign as a constituent.
-Contact Speaker Coughlin at 1-732-855-7441 and urge his staffers to put NJ A5306 on the schedule, which restores voting rights for NJ Overseas Voters.
-You can find a call script here!
+Contact your State Senator and urge them to co-sponsor NJ S3761, which restores voting rights for NJ Overseas Voters.
+You can find contact info and a call script here!